 Children with bone and soft tissue tumors often require the care of a number of different medical and surgical subspecialists.
-In addition to our orthopaedic surgeons and pediatric oncologists, our multidisciplinary team consists of physical and occupational therapists, psychologists, social workers and specially trained oncology nurses to manage the unique needs of our patients.
+In addition to our orthopaedic surgeons, our multidisciplinary team includes pediatric oncologists, physical and occupational therapists, psychologists, social workers and specially trained oncology nurses to manage the unique needs of our patients.

 Cancerous (malignant) tumors of the bones and soft tissue include:

 - Bone sarcomas, including Ewing sarcoma and osteosarcoma

 - Soft tissue sarcomas, including rhabdomyosarcoma and fibrosarcoma

 If a diagnosis of cancer is confirmed, it is important that your child receive a referral to an oncologist in a timely manner to discuss the treatment options available.
 Talk to your orthopaedic specialist about obtaining a referral to the Hyundai Cancer Institute at CHOC Children’s.
 Learn more about how we treat bone and soft tissue sarcomas.

 The Latest Treatment Options

 The CHOC Children’s Orthopaedic Institute has done extensive research into the safest and most effect surgery methods that restore a limb rather than amputate whenever possible.
 These methods include:

 - Microvascular and muscle transfers